Overview of the Study

 How will this project impact the study area?

 This project aims to provide direction on how the study area can grow and evolve through the next Official Plan with a Secondary Plan.
 These new policies will provide guidance on appropriate land uses building heights, built form, connectivity and transportation, and contributions to the public realm.
 Intensification and density are to be expected.

 The City of Ottawa’s Official Plan provides a vision for the future growth of the city and a policy framework to guide the City's physical development.
 Ottawa’s Official Plan includes a number of Secondary Plans that provide more detailed guidance for development within an identified area.

 Secondary Plans include direction on land uses, building heights, densities, particular design requirements for buildings or sites, detailed public realm elements, and implementation of the plan.
-Proposed development that is not in keeping with the policies of Secondary Plans would require an application amend the Official Plan.
+Proposed development that is not in keeping with the policies of Secondary Plans would require an application to amend the Official Plan.

 How can I get involved?

 There are several ways you can stay informed and engaged throughout the study process: